Markothyy/Markothyy.github.io/_pages/about.md

 ## Education

 Mark prides himself on his diverse skill set.
 His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and fluid analysis.
+The aim for my career is to contribute the growing industry of aerospace astronautics and defense.
+This is through my coursework such as Aerospace Propulsion, Subtractive and Addtive Manufacturing, and my work within the Vanderbilt Aerospace Design Lab.

 * Vanderbilt University, Expected Graduation Date May 2027
   * BS Mechanical Engineering